ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

 10. Run your application

-    Go back to Xcode, and run your application.
+    Go back to Xcode, and run your application (CMD-Shift-B, CMD-Enter).
     The final line of output should read something like:

         2011-05-24 15:28:24.201 SimpleXMLRPCClient[754:207] Received: "Hello, World!" from the server!

-11. Congratulations.
+11. Congratulations!
 Welcome to XMLRPC.

-    That's not a very exciting application, but it is a real, genuine XMLRPC call.

-    Other tutorials talk about putting XMLRPC to work in a more realistic environment.
+    That's not a very exciting application, but it is a real, genuine XMLRPC call, and you are up to the starting line of putting XMLRPC to work for you.